For mass events & live streaming

 Graceful fallback

-If multicast isn’t available, clients fall back to unicast without breaking playback.
+When multicast isn’t available, clients switch to unicast without breaking playback.

 Bandwidth & cost savings Open standards Secure verification Hybrid multicast + unicast Mass-scale synchronization